delucis/fontkitten/packages/fontkitten/README.md

 - `bbox` - the glyph’s bounding box, i.e. the rectangle that encloses the glyph outline as tightly as possible.
 - `cbox` - the glyph’s control box.
 This is often the same as the bounding box, but is faster to compute.
 Because of the way bezier curves are defined, some of the control points can be outside of the bounding box.
 Where `bbox` takes this into account, `cbox` does not.
 Thus, `cbox` is less accurate, but faster to compute.
 See [here](http://www.freetype.org/freetype2/docs/glyphs/glyphs-6.html#section-2) for a more detailed description.
 - `advanceWidth` - the glyph’s advance width.
+- `isMark` - whether the glyph is a non-spacing combining glyph.
+- `isLigature` - whether the glyph is a multiple character, spacing glyph.

 #### Methods